learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ## Overview

-In this lab, you will create a simple Client-Side routing application with __React Router__.
+In this lab, you will create a simple client-side routing application with **React Router**.

 ## Objectives

-* Practice building an application with __React Router__
+- Practice building an application with **React Router**
-* Access routes using a Navbar with matched routes
+- Access routes using a `Navbar` with matched routes
-* Visit different "views" in the application by accessing different routes
+- Visit different "views" in the application by accessing different routes

 ## React Router App